GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Flatpages enabled
 ~~~~~~~~~~~~~~~~~~~~

-In order to hide Flatpages on menu.
-Flatpages are used in Geotrek-rando:
+This parameter is used to enable or disable flatpages on menu.
+Flatpages are used in Geotrek-rando and Geotrek-mobile.

 .. md-tab-set::
     :name: flatpages-enabled-tabs